menchelab/VRNetzer/README.md

 -->

 - select .csv files to upload, [they must be formatted after these guidelines](#Csv-file-formats) as sketched in the picture above.
-- Required is as least a layout file with xyz coordinated (normalized each in [0,1]) and colors you will obtain a 3D point cloud.
+- Required is as least a layout file with xyz coordinated (normalized each in [0,1]) and colors and you will obtain a 3D point cloud.
 - If you add an edge list that refers to the identifiers given in the 1st column of the layout file you will obtain a network with nodes and edges.
-- Uploading a node file with symbols, names and functions/features (optional, can remain empty) you will find the symbols as labels in VR and the node characteristics on the node panel when clicking on a node
+- Uploading a node file with symbols, names and functions/features (optional, can remain empty) you will find the symbols as labels in VR and the node characteristics on the node panel when clicking on a node.
 - restart the VR Module and load your project